 Clearly Define the Problem You Solve

-The failure rate for new products is mind-blowing.
-About 80% of new products flop.
+The failure rate for new offerings is mind-blowing.
+About 80% of new offerings flop.
 Either, you develop a product no one really wants.
 Or, your marketing efforts fall on deaf ears.

-Regardless of what you do, or who you serve, do the research to clearly define what your client cares about.
-This applies to soft services, like health and wellness, as well as business to business services.
-Find out the problem you solve that your clients will happily pay for.
+Regardless of what type of accounting practice you have, or who you serve, do the research to clearly define what your ideal client cares most about.
+Find out the problem you solve which your clients will happily pay for.

-The profit your client gains must be greater than the price they pay you for it.
+The profit your client gains must be greater than the price they pay you for your services.

 Give Generously Before You Ask

 Gary Vaynerchuk, a well respected marketing guru, wrote Jab, Jab, Jab; Right Hook.
 This book shares his customer service philosophy.
 Basically, you “give, give, give; before you ask.”

 Even during the early days, while working in his father’s wine business, customer service was a core value.
 He once drove two hours in the middle of a snowstorm to deliver a case of low-end wine during the holidays.